-- (a) Lady - (b) Junior Competitors who are under the age of 21 on the first day of the match - (c) Senior Competitors who are over the age of 50 on the first day of the match - (d) Super Senior ...
-Competitors who are over the age of 60 on the first day of the match.
+- (a) Lady

+- (d) Super SeniorCompetitors who are over the age of 60 on the first day of the match.
 A competitor over the age of 60 on the first day of the match may enter Senior category only if Super Senior is unavailable.